filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 The filecoin HAMT's pointer serialization can be modified to save 3 bytes and a small amount of de/encode time.
 Sub proposal `B` describes the more efficient serialization.

-The filecoin HAMT node's bitfield serialization truncates bytes in a way that does not save much space but makes validation harder and implementation less simple.
-Sub proposal `C` is to write an untruncated bitfield of size `2^bitwidth` bits for all HAMT nodes.

 ## Change Motivation

-### A & B
-These are unambiguous performance wins.
+These are both unambiguous performance wins.
 We aren't trading anything off we are strictly reducing ipld operations and serialization size which also corresponds to reduced gas cost.

-### C
-* Truncation makes it hard to validating canonical block form.
-From @rvagg's original issue: "The current implementation will (probably) take an arbitrarily long byte array and turn it into a valid big.Int.
-It'll treat as valid a block that has a byte array 1000 long in the position for the bitfield (I believe big.Int can handle this kind of arbitrary size).
-But then it should round-trip it back out as just-long-enough if the block was re-serialized."
-* Truncation is not as simple as not doing truncation and this complexity is reflected in non-go code.
-* Impact on serialization size is small and not worth the complexity.
-From @rvagg's original issue: "The randomness of the hash algorithm means that the chances of setting the 32nd bit are the same as setting the 1st.
-There's no bias toward smaller bits built-in here.
-So we buy some compaction in the serialization by using this truncated format, but it's only going to get us so far in a HAMT that's got more than a few values in it."

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Filecoin implementations. -->